30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 15. Keep cleaning products on each floor

-When supplies are nearby, you’re more likely to clean small messes right away.
-This small trick speeds up the process and prevents cleaning chores from piling up.
-I now keep cleaning products in each bathroom.
+If supplies are nearby, you’ll clean more often.
+I keep cleaners in each bathroom now.
+No more running up and down stairs.
 I’m tired of going up and down stairs to get one toilet cleaner.

 16. Use a top-to-bottom, left-to-right method

-This cleaning technique is one of the best ways to streamline cleaning tasks and prevent you from re-cleaning areas.
-(I currently have perimenopause brain and can’t remember what I did 5 minutes ago, so this trick is working for me right now).
-Working in the same pattern every time also makes a cleaning routine faster and more predictable.
+This cleaning technique is one of the best ways to streamline cleaning tasks.
+Working in the same pattern every time makes a cleaning routine faster and more predictable.
 You’ll spend less time thinking about where to start.

 17. Adopt a 10-minute nightly tidy